terrariarealms/mint/README.md

 A package is required for development .NET 6.0 SDK, which can be found on [Microsoft's official website](https://dotnet.microsoft.com/en-us/download/dotnet/6.0 ).

 It can also be installed via `sudo apt-get install dotnet-sdk-6.0` on many Linux distributions.
-But don't forget to update the package repositories via `sudo apt-get update && sudo apt-get upgrade'.
+But don't forget to update the package repositories via `sudo apt-get update && sudo apt-get upgrade`.

 In order to change the kernel for yourself, you must first install the server (instructions below).